dvdred/Simple-DuckDNS-Updater/README.md

 ## Features

 - Manual update of DuckDNS records
-- Scheduled updates with customizable intervals
+- Scheduled updates with customizable intervals (from 1 minute to unlimited)
 - Input fields for domains, token, and optional IP address
 - Logging of all update activities with HTTP response details
-- Background execution for scheduled updates
+- Background execution for scheduled updates using WorkManager
 - Automatic APK building via GitHub Actions
 - Improved error handling for HTTP requests
 - Configuration persistence across app restarts
 - Auto-detection of public IP address when no IP is specified
 - Responsive UI with collapsible configuration section
 - Real-time log viewing and clearing functionality
+- Survives app restarts and device reboots

 ## How to Use